Kingyeung129/ICP-DB-Results-Extractor/README.md

 <pre><code>python script.py -f {Target file path of Microsoft Access Database to extract data from}</code></pre>

+## Graphical User Interface (GUI)

+A graphical user interface has been developed using python tkinter library.
+Code has been compiled using auto-py-to-exe into an windows executable.
+Do note that GUI is only supported for Windows OS platform.

 ## Developments

 This script will be compiled as an executable or rewritten in batch or powershell for compatibility.